 The Partenariat pour les milieux naturels project

 - A protection component, which aims to provide financial support for projects to secure and protect natural environments.
-The majority of the government grant will be used to fund this component.
+The majority of the government grant will be used to fund this component;

-A funds-matching challenge
+A funds-matching challenge that everyone can join

 As a result, NCC is appealing to the generosity of philanthropists — individuals, foundations, corporations and others — to double the Government of Quebec's contribution.
 Private sector participation is essential to the protection of more extensive, ecologically rich spaces.